Excel Highlight Cell If Value Greater Than Another Cell (6 Ways)

 Read more: Excel Conditional Formatting Based on Multiple Values of Another Cell

-• To begin with, select the cell or cell range to Highlight a value Greater Than Equal to another cell.
-I selected the cell range C5:C10.
+• Select a cell or cell range you want to highlight.
+We selected the cell range C5:C10.

 selecting data for applying greater than equal operator